Technical article

 H. Duty to disclose evidence

 The reason for including the disclosure of evidence is said to lie in the asymmetry of information, which lies in the fact that the injured party often does not know how a product was manufactured and how it works.
-This asymmetry can have a negative effect to the disadvantage of the injured party, especially in technically or scientifically complex cases.
+This asymmetry can have a negative effect to the detriment of the injured party, especially in technically or scientifically complex cases.
 The disclosure in question is therefore intended to balance out precisely this imbalance.

-It is important that the defendant is aware of the provision in Art.
-9(2)(a) of the draft; because according to this provision, the product is presumed to be defective if it has "failed to comply with an obligation to disclose relevant evidence".
+It is important that the defendant is aware of the provision in Article 10 para.
+2 (a) of the Product Liability Directive, as this states that the product is presumed to be defective if he "fails to disclose relevant evidence ".
+In this respect, the new disclosure obligations are thus combined with the new facilitation of evidence.

 I. Conclusion

-Posted on: 2023-01-17
+Posted on: 2024-11-18 (last amendment)

 Author